Saisradha/JOHERA/README.md

 JOHERA delivers luxury-inspired, culturally rich fashion at accessible price points, making high-end design and storytelling affordable without compromising on quality or craftsmanship.

-you can consider the above links for experiencing the sample website.
+you can use the above links for experiencing the sample website.